Slicer/SlicerLungCTAnalyzer/README.md

 <br>
 <br>
 <b>Installation Tutorial</b><br>
 This is new 3D Slicer extension which needs to be manually installed.
-It´s an easy process.
+It's an easy process.
 Please follow these steps:
 <ul>
 <li>Start 3D Slicer</li>
 <li>From the "Welcome" page, select "Install Slicer Extensions" </li>